QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 The two subproblems are designed

-- to respect the protocol in which the follower chooses
+- to respect the timing protocol in which the follower chooses
   $\vec q_1$ after seeing $\vec q_2$ chosen by the leader
 - to make the leader choose $\vec q_2$ while respecting that
   $\vec q_1$ will be the follower's best response to
   $\vec q_2$
-- to represent the leader's problem recursively by artfully choosing the state variables confronting and the control variables available to the leader
+- to represent the leader's problem recursively by artfully choosing the leader's state variables and the control variables available to the leader

 **Subproblem 1**